nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 x = [1, 2, 3, 4]
 y = [1, 4, 2, 3]

-# create a figure with axes
+# create a figure and axes handle using 'subplots' function
 fig, ax = plt.subplots()

-# plot data on the axes and get the plot artist in return
+# use axes handle to plot xy data and get the plot artist in return
 la, = ax.plot(x, y)

-# set the title for our plot
+# set the title for our plot using axes handle
 ax.set_title('Basic Matplotlib plot')

 # set x and y axis titles